Finder slow

 Reset Finder’s related files

-But before you do that, we’ll need to allow CleanMyMac X to reset your Finder.
+But before you do that, we’ll need to allow CleanMyMac to reset your Finder.
 This takes one extra preparation step.

 -